Dagu2104/TMD-Analyzer/README.md

 ## Functionalities
 In the side bar the user can do the following action:
 - Input all structural characteristics, such as spans, bays, number of stories, story heights, member sections, and floor weights.
-(It is possible to define specific heights o distances for  floors and spans respectively).
+(It is possible to define specific heights or distances for  floors and spans respectively).

 <p align="center">
   <img src="./VISUAL README/SIDE BAR.png" alt="Side Bar" width="300" height="800" />